holochain/benchmarks/README.md

 - _Holochain:_  In this scenario the test runs for a total of 20 seconds real time.

-For prosposals with 10bytes in the proposal text:
+For proposals with 10 bytes in the proposal text:
 ``` shell
 $ cd dao
 $ perl ../benchmark.pl